regnujAx/Deep-Learning-Kanji-Classification/README.md

 # Kanji Classification

 This is the practical part of a project that took place as part of the Deep Learning course at the Hasso Plattner Institute under the supervision of Prof. Dr. Lippert.<br />
-The goal of this lecture was to train a model with the data of [Kanji characters](https://www.kaggle.com/datasets/anokas/kuzushiji).
+The goal of this lecture was to train a model with the data of [Kuzushiji characters](https://www.kaggle.com/datasets/anokas/kuzushiji).
 After training, we should use the model for transfer learning on the [Chinese MNIST dataset](https://www.kaggle.com/datasets/gpreda/chinese-mnist).
 We were also advised to try alternatives to CNNs.

-# Requirements
+## Requirements

 - Python 3.7 or higher